sequ3ster/esp_flying_delorean/circuit/README.md

 ## Wifi Control with EQ LED Mod

-The same as with the two individual mods.
+The same as with the two mods above.
 Except that A0 is not connected to 3.3V, but to the drain of the mosfet.
 RX remains open and is not connected to ground.
 <br><img src="/circuit/circuit_diagram_eq.png" width="600">
 <br><br>